allegro/turnilo/docs/configuration.md

 ## Customization

-You can define a `customization` option in the config to configure some aspects of the look and feel of Pivot.
+You can define a `customization` option in the config to configure some aspects of the look and feel of Swiv.

 ### Visual